 Then you need to create a retargeting list with all the conditions for showing advertisements and connect GA and AdWords accounts.

-There’s also an easier way — using specialized platforms for retargeting with automatized process of campaign setup.
+There’s also an easier way — using specialized platforms for retargeting with the automatized process of campaign setup.
 Retargeter and Adroll are good examples of such services.

-Facebook offers 2 options for working with the tool: you can get 1% of users with the highest level of coincidence for the most precise targeting or the higher 5% for a larger audience coverage.
+Facebook offers 2 options for working with the tool: you can get 1% of users with the highest level of a coincidence for the most precise targeting or the higher 5% for a larger audience coverage.

 You can create only one base for one country simultaneously.
 But you can choose as many countries as you want.